uos module contains functions for filesystem access and mounting,

-A block device is an object which implements the block protocol.
-This enables a
+A block device is an object which implements the block protocol, which is a set

-A concrete implementation of this class will usually allow access to the
+implementation of this class will usually allow access to the memory-like

-memory-like functionality of a piece of hardware (like flash memory).
-A block
+functionality a piece of hardware (like flash memory).
+A block device can be

 Simple and extended interface¶